jts307/TinySearchEngine/indexer/README.md

 ### indexer

-The indexer takes the output files produced by the [crawler](../README.md) and produces a mapping from each unique word within them to (documentId, count) pairs, where documentId is the name of a file and count is how many times a word a appears in that file.
+The indexer takes the output files produced by the [crawler](../crawler/README.md) and produces a mapping from each unique word within them to (documentId, count) pairs, where documentId is the name of a file and count is how many times the matching word appears in that file.
 It then takes this mapping, made using the [index module](../common/index.h), and stores it into a file.

 #### Usage